Fault Injection Service (FIS)

 This guide is designed for users new to FIS and assumes basic knowledge of the AWS CLI and our awslocal wrapper script.

 Start your LocalStack container using your preferred method.
-We will demonstrate how to create an FIS Experiment that fails KMS ListKeys API with a HTTP 400 code using the AWS CLI.
+We will demonstrate how to create an experiment that stops EC2 instances.

 Create a new file named create-experiment.json.
 This file should contain a JSON configuration that will be utilized during the subsequent invocation of the CreateExperimentTemplate API.